57+ Websites that will pay for your poetry

 The Cincinnati Review

-Boulevard Magazine is a literary journal that publishes poetry, fiction and art.
-They pay a minimum of $100, and a maximum of $300 for prose and poetry pays between $50 and $250.
+Boulevard Magazine is one of the most prominent websites that will pay for your poetry, fiction and art.
+They offer a minimum of $100, and a maximum of $300 for prose and poetry pays between $50 and $250.
 To submit your work, visit their website here:

 EPOCH has been in continuous publication since 1947 and is currently edited by Cornell University’s Creative Writing Department faculty.
 They publish fiction, poetry, essays, cartoons, and screenplays, focusing on graphic art and comics.